Make the most of cloud accounting technology and put time back in your day.

 When it comes to accounting and productivity, IT professionals and web developers have a leg up on other small businesses.
 As a tech-savvy entrepreneur, you have skills that set you apart and you already know the advantages of cloud accounting.

 You’re not daunted by complex software.
 You know your way around a database.
 You’ve got the latest productivity apps on your phone (or at least you know which ones to download).
 And you can whip up your own customized invoicing template without breaking a sweat.

 But do all of your solutions talk to each other?
-You might track time on an app, invoice with dedicated software, file expenses on a spreadsheet, collaborate with team members using an online a project management tool and input data into tax software once a year.
+You might track time on an app, invoice with dedicated software, file expenses on a spreadsheet, collaborate with team members using an online project management tool, and input data into tax software once a year.

 Time-saving technology is obviously great.
 But toggling between a constant parade of software and apps can be as inefficient as not using any at all.
 (Blasphemy!)

 If you’re interested in taking care of all your accounting, productivity and collaboration tasks in one place, you’ll want to look into cloud accounting.
-Actually, we’ve done that for you and here’s what you need to know.
+Here’s what you need to know.

 1. Invoice Directly From Your Time Tracker